jsgoyette/wanchain-docs/tutorial-crosschain-bitcoin.md

 bitcoinRpc.setTimeout(2000);
 ```

-Then set up WanX, as well as Web3 for communicating with the Wanchain node.
+Then set up WanX, as well as Web3, which we'll use for communicating with the
+Wanchain node.

 ```javascript
 const config = {